luigiifan/Macropad-Arduino/README.md

 # About
-Macropad using Arduino Pro Micro without AutoHotkey.
+Macropad using Arduino Pro Micro.
+Default key from F2-F8